 President at Silver Model Management

 I can't believe this.
 I can't.
 Greg Plitt has passed away.
-I've worked with Greg since 2003, and he was one of the kindest souls I've known.
+I've worked with this remarkable man since 2003, and he was one of the kindest souls I've known.
 He always went headfirst into everything he did, and he did it to the best of his ability.

 Greg was more than just a model and actor.
-He changed so many lives for the better, whether it was helping them with fitness or fixing up their house.
-You may not know, but Greg was an expert craftsman.
+He changed so many lives for the better, whether it was helping them learn a new exercise or fix up their house.
+You may not know, but he was an expert craftsman, too.
 At one point he lived right around the block from me in Arlington, Virginia.
 I used to love going to his place to watch TV in his "man cave."

 The world has lost a good soul today.
 He was an amazing friend and an amazing soldier.
 God bless him and his family.
-I love you Greg!
+I love you, dear friend!

 Dr. Sara Solomon